CNC Services Northwest

 Centroid CNC control sales, service, training and support

-Items marked (A) are part of Package A, which is included with nearly every mill control.
-Items marked (L) are part of Package L, which is included with nearly every lathe control.
+Items marked (A) are part of Package A, which was included with nearly every mill control.
+Items marked (L) are part of Package L, which was included with nearly every lathe control.
 See Packages below for more about package bundles.
+Items marked (*) were included standard with Linux-based software v2.68 or newer and with Windows-based CNC11 and CNC12 software through version 4.14, but are/were extra-cost options with earlier software versions.

 P/N 10729